fortrabbit/help/docs/403-errors.md

 ## Common reasons and solutions

-**In most cases this is not a server issue, but something with your code and configuration.** Please check the following common issues first:
+**In most cases this is not a server issue, but a problem with your code and/or configuration.** Please check the following common issues first:

-### No code deployed

-The App is new.
-You have not yet deployed any code.
-Please upload some code from your local development environment.

 ### Wrong root path